psychemedia/storytelling-notes/sea_stories.md

 "O grandfather!
 And what happened to him after that?" asked Maroosia.

-"There are many tales," said old Peter. " Some say he went into the town, and lived on alone until he died.
+"There are many tales," said old Peter.
+"Some say he went into the town, and lived on alone until he died.
 But I think with those who say that he took his dulcimer and swam out into the middle of the river, and sank under water again, looking for his little Princess.
 They say he found her, and lives still in the green palaces of the bottom of the sea; and when there is a big storm, you may know that Sadko is playing on his dulcimer and singing, and that the Tzar of the Sea is dancing his tremendous dance down there, on the bottom, under the waves."

 "Yes, I expect that's what happened," said Ivan.
 "He'd have found it very dull in Novgorod, even though it is a big town."